Kanad

-Geography

-Kanad is surrounded by Agar Tehsil towards the west, Nalkheda Tehsil towards the east, Susner Tehsil and Dag Tehsil towards the north.

-Indore (125 km), Ujjain (84 km), Shajapur (32 km), Maksi (57 km) Dewas (92 km) Agar (18 km) sarangpur (32km) are the nearby cities to Kanad.

-Other major cities located near to Kanad include Gwalior (409 km), Kota (210 km), Bhopal (189 km), Guna (192 km).

 Climate

 Three distinct seasons are observed: summer, monsoon and winter.

 Summers start in mid-March and can be extremely hot in April and May.
 The daytime temperatures can touch 42 °C on more than one occasion.
 Average summer temperatures may go as high as 40 °C but humidity is very low.

 Winters are moderate and usually dry.
 Lower temperatures can go as low as 4 °C-6 °C on some nights.
 Usually the temperature ranges between 8 and 26 °C during winters.

 Rains are due to southwest monsoons.
 The typical monsoon season goes from 15 June till mid-September, contributing 32–35 inches of annual rains.
 About 95% of rains occur during monsoon season.

 Kanad gets moderate rainfall of 20 to 24 in during July–September due to the southwest monsoon.